 - Mouth or throat swab culture for candida

-In most people with esophagitis, medicines can control the infection:
+In most people with esophagitis, medicines can control the infection.
+These include:

-Antiviral medication such as acyclovir, famciclovir, or valacyclovir can treat a herpes infection.
+- Antiviral medicines such as acyclovir, famciclovir, or valacyclovir can treat a herpes infection.

-Antifungal medicines such as fluconazole (taken by mouth) or amphotericin (given by injection) can treat candida infection.
+- Antifungal medicines such as fluconazole (taken by mouth), caspofungin (given by injection), or amphotericin (given by injection) can treat candida infection.

 Antiviral medicines that are given through a vein (intravenously), such as ganciclovir or foscarnet can treat CMV infection.
 In some cases, a medicine called valganciclovir, which is taken by mouth, can be used for CMV infection.